 DAWN BAKER: I've actually been told that it's not necessarily a go-to resource anymore these days for modern-day women.

 NEARY: Young women these days may not need a book to get answers to their questions about pregnancy.
 After all, they have the internet for that.
 Even so, the fourth edition of "What to Expect" still sits at the top of the New York Times bestseller list and it's been there for more than 500 weeks.

-Ms. SUZANNE RAFER (Workman Publishing): I think one of the smartest things I've ever said was this is a really good proposal.
+SUZANNE RAFER: I think one of the smartest things I've ever said was this is a really good proposal.
 I think we should do this book.

 NEARY: Suzanne Rafer of Workman Publishing has been editor of "What to Expect" since the very beginning.

 RAFER: The proposal just was smartly written, the idea of taking a woman through a pregnancy one month at time.

 NEARY: The woman who wrote that proposal was Heidi Murkoff.
 Two hours after dropping it off at the publishers, she went into labor with her first child.
 She says she had no idea what to expect when she got pregnant and so went searching for answers to her own questions.

 HEIDI MURKOFF: I don't know, there might have been five books on the market back then.
 And I found that they didn't answer my questions.
 They didn't offer me the reassurance that I was craving.

 NEARY: Before writing the book, Murkoff circulated questionnaires in doctors' offices to find out what pregnant women were worrying about.